hackseq/hs19-pop/README.md

 APIs used for chemical structure modelling and pathway visualization: PubChem.

 # Features
 The website has a predictive modelling interface that utilizes both computer generated chemical structure images and structure name inputs to provide a forecast of the chemical reactions that occur in pathways.
+The textual input will utilize a simple LASSO regression model to determine features of polypharmacy between seemingly unrelated drug compounds.
+The visual models will reflect the findings of the LASSO regression model.

 # Installation
 Clone repository to your laptop.